ksarvas/ClassicArcadeGame/README.md

 * If an Enemy bug runs into the Player, the Player will have lost the game and a "Game Over!" screen will appear.
 * If the player successfully reaches the top row of tiles, the PLayer will have won the game and a "You Won!" screen will appear.
 * Once the game has either been won or lost, the user can choose to refresh the browser in order to play again.

+## How to Play

+Movement of the Player character is completely controlled by the arrow keys.

+* To move the Player up, press the up arrow key
+* To move the Player down, press the down arrow key
+* To move the Player right, press the right arrow key
+* To move the Player left, press the left arrow key

+Besides moving the Player, there are no other crontrols for the game.